 Reading is one thing, standing next to 49 towers with 4 faces looking into each of the cardinal directions is another.
 We wandered around, exploring and taking in every inch of this temple.
 A wealth of information about Angkor history is seen on the bas-reliefs.
 Each gallery is well detailed and tells a story.
 Stories of battles.
 Stories of daily life.
 Stories of King Jayavarman VII.
 Stories worth reading about.

+On our first day we hired a tuktuk and headed off to discover the legendary temples of Bayon and Angkor Wat.
+Absolutely a must-see.
 We had such a fantastic experience.
 And took plenty of memorable photos.
 If you can, try to avoid the crowd and the scorching heat.
 The earlier the better.
 Bring a hat, loads of water, enough memory space and your comfortable shoes.
+There are different temple passes.
+Since we were only interested in the major temples we got a 2/3days pass that costed us 40$ each.
+A one day pass is 20$ per person.
+There is also a 7 days pass which if I remember well is 80$.
+Our tuktuk driver charged us 10$ for a round trip.

 Lora by Lora